 CSS Trick #5 – Button Bars

 Button bars are bars where we group buttons with different actions.
 Essentially, they are critical for interaction.
-These bars contain multiple buttons and most of the times, we aren’t sure about the total number of buttons or size of each button.
+These bars contain multiple buttons and most of the time, we aren’t sure about the total number of buttons or size of each button.
 It is critical to be as flexible as possible while writing your CSS so that you can have the most amount of variations possible.

 To achieve the same spacing between the bar and the buttons, you need to first understand that the space between the buttons is doubled.
 This is because the right margin, 5px, of the first button adds up with the left margin, 5px, of the second button giving you a total of 10px which we eventually use for top and bottom.
-This is why you see that the left and right margins are 5px but top and bottom are 10px.
+This is why you see that the left and right margins are 5px but the top and bottom are 10px.

 Finally, there is an extra horizontal space added by the padding to add that extra 5px missing between the last button and the bar.
-The text align will now work no matter which option you choose.
+The text alignment will now work no matter which option you choose.

 CSS Trick #6 – Fixed Header

 Headers are one of the most common elements on any website or app.
 Hence, it is critical to handle them correctly.
 Having a sticky header (making it stay at the top of the page) is something most people desire and achieve by using “position: fixed”.
 The problem with “position: fixed” is that there is a need to make an empty space at the beginning of the page corresponding to the size of the header.